ibm-cloud-docs/sap/sap-provision-power-virtual-server-prepare-sles-hana.md

 | [Best Practices TDI Certified for IBM Storage](http://www-03.ibm.com/support/techdocs/atsmastr.nsf/WebIndex/WP102347)     |  How to configure SAP HANA TDI certified IBM storage                    |
 {: caption="Table 1.
 Information resources" caption-side="top"}

-For test systems, follow these guidelines for storage allocation:
+For test systems, use the following guidelines for storage allocation:

 * 52 GB of free disk space for the partition `/usr/sap`.
 * Space for three partitions for SAP HANA file storage locations as shown in Table 2.